epccs/RPUpi/Hardware/Testing/readme.md

 Enabling CTS0 and RTS0 on GPIOs 16 and 17
 ```

-Clear the lockout bit to alow the Pi Zero to use RS-422 as a host (e.g. from the Pi Zero in sneaky mode).
+Write the address '1' (0x31) that will be sent when nRTS enables.
+Next clear the lockout bit to alow the Pi Zero to use the RPUBUS as a host (e.g. from the Pi Zero in sneaky mode).

 ```
 picocom -b 38400 /dev/ttyAMA0